AdaCore/learn/content/courses/intro-to-ada/chapters/modular_programming.rst

 else.
 This isn't, however, the only way to achieve encapsulation in Ada: we'll discuss other approaches in the :doc:`./privacy` chapter.

+.. _PackageRenaming:

 Renaming
 --------

+Previously, we've mentioned that
-Packages can be renamed by using the :ada:`renames` keyword.
+:ref:`subprograms can be renamed <SubprogramRenaming>`.
+We can rename packages, too.
+Again, we use the :ada:`renames` keyword for that.
 The following example renames the :ada:`Ada.Text_IO` package as :ada:`T_IO`:

 .. code:: ada run_button project=Courses.Intro_To_Ada.Modular_Programming.Rename_Text_IO